Pyrex: European history

 France-based cookware maker Arc International acquired Newell's European business in early 2006 to own rights to the brand in Europe, the Middle East and Africa.
 In 2007, Arc closed the Pyrex soda–lime factory in Sunderland, UK moving all European production to France.
 The Sunderland factory had first started making Pyrex in 1922.

-In 2014, Arc International sold off its Arc International Cookware division which operated the Pyrex business to Aurora Capital for its Resurgence Fund II.
-The division was renamed the International Cookware group.
+Arc International sold off its Arc International Cookware division including Pyrex business in 2014, and the division was subsequently renamed the International Cookware group.
 London-based private equity firm Kartesia purchased International Cookware in 2020.

-In 2021, Pyrex rival Duralex was acquired by International Cookware group for €3.5 million (US$4.2m).
+In 2021, International Cookware acquired Pyrex rival Duralex for €3.5 million (US$4.2m).